jae1911/sitecontent/content/blog/2023/fido.md

 Regular OTP is also prone to attacks, be it [the incompetence of OTP app providers providing a sync](https://nitter.net/mysk_co/status/1651021165727477763), your password manager getting compromised or just SIM swap attacks (being a bit more exotic though increasing, according to [a TWSJ citing FBI numbers](https://archive.is/og8go)).

 The main caveat of hardware keys is, of course, if your key ever gets stolen or lost.
-That's why it's important to have backups (usually a second key), but doesn't solves the issue in case of passwordless logins (which is honestly pretty bad and will need more work put into).
+That's why it's important to have backups (usually a second key).
 While stealing a security key is harder than phishing a password, it still can be a possibility if you are being personally targetted by _really persistent_ malicious actors (don't become too paranoid about this though, this doesn't concerns 99.9% of users, the "lost key" scenario is way more probable for you than anything else).
+In case of a stolen or lost key, FIDO2 mandates that the user needs to authenticate before being used, be it phone/computer authentication, biometrics or a PIN (most common for security keys).

+Technically, this still doesn't accounts for attacks like bruteforcing, where someone could just try and test all PIN combination possible.
+Some keys like the Yubikey have a protection against this, after three failed attempts, the attacker will have to unplug and plug again the device, and after seven (in a row mind you), the key will wipe its FUDI2 store.

+That kind of protection also means someone can easily sabotage your keys and render them unusable.
+Best protections would be:

+- Keep the main security key on you at all times
+- Occasionally test your backup key(s)
+- Make sure services have ways of recovering accounts and that those are up-to-date

+Another caveat of physical security keys is the number of passkeys a single device can support.
+FIDO2 stores an unique FIDO2 key on the device itself for each service, this means different keys have different amounts of slots available to store those.
+For instance, the Yubikey 5 can store 2 passkeys, the Solokeys V2 50 while the new Google Titan Keys can store up to 250.
+This is an issue to be aware of for in the future, when passkeys will be more common.

 ### Where can you use it